Class ModelSurfaceTopology

 • print

-public void print(java.lang.String kFilename)
+public void print(String kFilename) throws IOException

 Print the vertex-edge-triangle table to a text file.
 This function is provided for debugging support and is not needed by the triangle decimation scheme or surface visualizer.